Dr Daniel Mulvihill

 Subsequently, at Cambridge, Daniel was tutor for the third year Machine Design course for the academic year 15/16

-Dr Mulvihill presently teaches on the third year Mechanics of Solids 3 course at Glasgow University.
+Dr Mulvihill presently teaches on the third year Mechanics of Solids 3 and fourth year Mechanics of Solids 4 courses at Glasgow.

 Dr Daniel Mulvihill,